BenWiederhake/subint/README.md

 ## TODOs

 Next up are these:
-* Implement at all
 * Fiddle around and analyse performance with:
     * Struct order?
-    * Avoid storing the mask?
+    * Store the mask instead of recomputing it all the time?
 * Ask people for feedback on:
     * Performance methodology, performance improvements
     * Making it "Idiomatic Rust"